liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/02-bsn-naming-syntax-issues.markdown

     org.apache.catalina.core.ApplicationContext.log The context name 'space-program-theme v1' does not follow Bundle-SymbolicName syntax. org.eclipse.equinox.http.servlet.internal.error.IllegalContextNameException: The context name 'space-program-theme v1' does not follow Bundle-SymbolicName syntax.

-To avoid using spaces and to follow naming best practices, you can use a reverse-domain name in your `Bundle-SymbolicName`.
+To avoid using spaces and to follow naming best practices, use a reverse-domain name in your `Bundle-SymbolicName`.

 Here's an example domain name and reverse domain name: